luszczynski/test-drive-openshift/README.md

 ### Terminal

+If you created the Openshift environment using RHPDS, you problably have a project called `terminal`.
+Use it.

-If you need a terminal inside Openshift, run:
+Or you can also create a terminal inside Openshift by running:

 ```bash
 oc new-project terminal-workshop